fubar2/toolfactory-galaxy-server/README.md

   - The API key is the administrative key for the appliance Galaxy so if the Appliance is accessible on a network, it is exposed to easy API based remote mischief until a new API key is generated.
 Another good reason not to expose the Appliance anywhere.

-The container `/export` directory is mounted locally at `...compose/export` .
+The container `/export` directory is mounted locally at `...compose/export` if you made a directory.

 ## Demonstration tools are the functional documentation